odpi/egeria-docs/site/docs/guides/operations/kubernetes/k8s.md

     - `kubectl` becomes `microk8s kubectl`
     - `helm` becomes `microk8s helm`

-    They can also be aliased on some platforms, for instance using `alias kubectl='microk8s kubect'` in `~/.zshrc` or an equivalent shell startup script.
+    They can also be aliased on some platforms, for instance using `alias kubectl='microk8s kubectl'` in `~/.zshrc` or an equivalent shell startup script.

 #### MacOS